d-zone-org/d-zone/ideas.md

 * Some large perpetual project that is constructed/destroyed by the actors over time
   * Progress controlled/stored on server
   * Influenced by activity in chat
+* When a user sends a message, a special item appears above them
+  * When another user in that channel sends a message, they get another item which combines with the first item when the two meet up
 * **Users can play games with each other that are shown in the web view**

 ## Misc